How does buying crypto work

 DCA is the investment strategy I use and suggest for most cryptocurrency investors.

-One of the fundamental ideas behind crypto is being your own bank.
+The fundamental idea behind crypto is being your own bank.

-To accomplish this you need to be in control of the private keys for your cryptocurrency.
+To accomplish this, you must control the private keys for your cryptocurrency.

-The only way to do this is to remove your crypto assets from the platform you’re using and get them into a noncustodial wallet.
+The only way to do this is to remove your crypto assets from the exchange and move them into a noncustodial wallet.

 Once you have removed all of your crypto from the platform, you are all set until your next purchase.